Jayveebrianibale/GereuOnlineHub/FIREBASE_ADMIN_SDK_SETUP.md

 1. **Reliability**: FCM + Expo fallback ensures notifications are delivered
 2. **Performance**: FCM is faster and more reliable than Expo Push
-3. **Scalability**: Firebase Admin SDK handles high-volume notifications
+3. **Client-side**: No server required - works directly from your app
 4. **Debugging**: Comprehensive logging and testing tools
 5. **Flexibility**: Can use either method or both

 ## 📝 Next Steps

+1. **Configure FCM server key** using the configure script
-1. **Test the setup** using the test component
+2. **Test the setup** using the test component
-2. **Update your existing notification calls** to use the hybrid approach
+3. **Update your existing notification calls** to use the hybrid approach
-3. **Monitor the logs** to ensure everything works correctly
+4. **Monitor the logs** to ensure everything works correctly
-4. **Remove the test component** once you're confident it works
+5. **Remove the test component** once you're confident it works

-Your push notifications should now work reliably with Firebase Admin SDK! 🚀
+Your push notifications should now work reliably with FCM! 🚀